Select Page

 Accepting, believing, and trusting upon Jesus Christ as our personal Lord and Savior is the only way we will be able to know, love, trust, obey, serve, and enjoy God—to abide in His presence, walk humbly with Him, experience His wonderful fellowship, and live within His divine blessing.
 Jesus Christ alone can reconcile us to God the Father and save us from sin and death.
 “Salvation is found in no one else, for there is no other name under heaven given to mankind by which we must be saved” (Acts 4:12 NIV).

 “Dear God, I admit that I am a sinner and have not put You first as You require.
-Also, I have broken your Moral Law, the Ten Commandments.
+Also, I have broken Your Moral Law, the Ten Commandments.
 Please forgive me for these sins.
 I believe that Jesus Christ is Your Holy Son and that He died on the cross in my place and for my sins.
 I accept Your Holy Son Jesus Christ as my substitute on the cross.
-I deserve the death he suffered.
+I deserve the death He suffered.
 Thank You, Jesus, for dying in my place and for my sins.
 I believe the Scriptures that You rose from the dead bodily three days later to make me right with God the Father.

 Dear Jesus, I put my faith and trust in You alone to save me from my sins and make me a new person.
 Dear Jesus, I desire to return to Your all-wise and all-loving rule over my life.
 Please help me to learn early in my Christian walk to turn to You for comfort in difficult times instead of the other gods, idols, or sins that have previously enslaved me.